rahulshankariyer/World_Happiness/README.md

 ![alt text](https://raw.githubusercontent.com/rahulshankariyer/World_Happiness/main/Corruption%20vs%20Happiness.png)

-Below is the average perceptions of corruption in each region
+Below are the average perceptions of corruption in each region

     # Corruption in different regions